JDpiggy/UltimateAttiny85Guide/FULLSETUPGUIDE.md

-# Full Setup guide
+# Full Setup guide (for Windows)

 ## Making sure your computer knows it's plugged in
 I know this sounds silly but your computer likely doesn't even recognize the device.
-Firstly take a peek at the USB ports on your computer, a great indication that your computer is not going to recognize the ATtiny85. a blue thingy inside the USB port means USB 3.0, a red one means 3.1 and a black one means 2.0.
-To my knowledge the ATtiny Open the windows menu, then search for device manager
+A great indication of whether or not your computer going to recognize the ATtiny85 is the USB port that you plug your device into. a blue thingy inside the USB port means USB 3.0, a red one means USB 3.1, and a black one means 2.0 (reference image below).
+Unfortunately to my knowledge the ATtiny85 is only recognized in a USB 2.0 port.
+If you don't have a device with USB 2.0, you unfortunatley have to buy a USB 3.0 to 2.0 cable or adapter.
+However, you might just have a USB to USB cord in your house that works (I didn't but a friend did so that was great).
+Open the windows menu, then search for device manager

 **made for:**<br>
 This was designed for the ATtiny85 for Windows <br>